jtmoon79/super-speedy-syslog-searcher/README.md

 `s4` will print log messages from multiple log files in datetime-sorted order.
 A "window" of datetimes may be passed, to constrain the period of printed messages.
-This will assist an engineer that, for example, needs to view all syslog messages that occurred two days ago among log files taken from multiple systems.
+This will assist an engineer that, for example, needs to view all log messages that occurred two days ago between 12:00 and 12:05 among log files taken from multiple systems.

 The ulterior motive for _Super Speedy Syslog Searcher_ was the [primary